-Fire Station 2, (Proj.
-No. 4060) located just east of El Camino Real by the Omni La Costa Resort & Spa, is about 50 years old and one of the older fire stations in Carlsbad.
+Fire Station 2, located just east of El Camino Real by the Omni La Costa Resort & Spa, is about 50 years old and one of the older fire stations in Carlsbad.
 Constructed in 1969 for one full-time firefighter and a yearly call volume of less than 250, Fire Station 2 today maintains a staff of five full-time firefighters and responds to approximately 4,000 calls a year.

-The station, which was originally designed to house fire apparatus built in the 1960's, is too small to house the fire apparatus currently used by Public Safety staff.
+The station, which was originally designed to house fire apparatus built in the 1960s, is too small to house the fire apparatus currently used by Public Safety staff.
 Inadequate storage for crucial equipment is a concern at this facility, including fire hose, firefighting apparel, and medical supplies.
 In addition, the station lacks the fire separation required by the current building code between the apparatus parking area, the working and living spaces, and the medical equipment supplies.

 The City of Carlsbad has hired SchneiderCM, Inc., to provide construction management services during the design and rebuilding of Fire Station 2.
-Construction is expected to start in 2019 and take a little over a year to complete.
+Construction is expected to start in 2021 and take a little over a year to complete.
 Although the design work is still at the conceptual stage, some key decisions have been made, such as keeping the station at its current location.
 The focus of the design work is to balance function with an appearance that fits in with the residential neighborhood.

 Do the limitations of the current Fire Station 2 pose a safety concern to the surrounding area?
 No. the City of Carlsbad Fire Department can perform its necessary functions from Fire Station 2.
 The new station will enable more efficient operations and better storage of materials and equipment.
 It will also better accommodate staff assigned to the station.